Precise temperature regulation

 Two thousand designs

-As our engineering team worked on the basic prototype, our design team started to explore product designs.
-The first stage was to develop ideas through free brainstorming.
+As our engineering team worked on the basic prototype for BALMUDA The Toaster, our design team started to explore product renderings.
+The first stage was to ideate through free-form brainstorming.

-By the time they were finished, the design team had created around two thousand sketches and renderings for BALMUDA The Toaster.
+By the time they were finished, the design team had created approximately two thousand sketches and renderings for BALMUDA The Toaster.

 A never-ending experiment

-Once the prototype reflecting the basic design proposal was ready, the next step was refining the software.
-We quickly learned that even minor changes to the size of the toasting area, the angle of the reflecting board, and the position of the heating tubes could change how the toast came out.
-We also developed a range of modes for different types of bread, optimizing each for the best results over a thousand hours of experimental toasting.
+Once the prototype reflecting the core design proposal was ready, the next step was refining the hardware.
+Even minor changes to minute details such as the size of the toasting area, the angle of the reflecting board, and the position of the heating tubes could significantly change how the toast came out.

 Ballpark Hot Dogs